act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 name: Text content that updates automatically can be paused, stopped or hidden
 rule_type: atomic
 description: |
-  This rule checks that for any auto-updating text content, there are instruments to pause, stop, or hide it or to control its update frequency.
+  This rule checks that for any text content that auto-updates in a 10 minute time span, there are instruments to pause, stop, or hide it or to control its update frequency.
+The arbitrary 10 minute time span, selected so that testing this rule would not be impractical, is not included in WCAG.
+Content that updates less frequently may fail success criteria 2.2.2 without failing this rule.
 accessibility_requirements: # Remove whatever is not applicable wcag20:2.2.2: # Pause, Stop, Hide (A)
     forConformance: true